Sin-tel/justidraw/README.md

 # how to run

-1. Install the latest version of [love2d](https://love2d.org/).
+1. Install the latest version of [love2d](https://love2d.org/)
-2. Compress the contents of src to a .zip file.
-(Make sure main.lua is at the top level of the zip)
+2. Compress the contents of src to a .zip file (Make sure main.lua is at the top level of the zip)
-3. Change the extension from .zip to .love.
+3. Change the extension from .zip to .love
-4. Run the .love file.
+4. Run the .love file

 # controls